-SOS Approach to Feeding training conferences are typically given at the invitation of an independent Host.
-Toomey & Associates, Inc. as a business entity hosts only 2-3 conferences a year.
 The price of each training conference is determined by the Host and varies based on location.
-For details on specific conference pricing, please visit the conference Hosts’ website.
-Find contact information and website links located on our SOS Event page.
+For details on specific conference pricing, please visit the conference Host’s website.
+Find Host contact information and website links located on our SOS Conference Schedule page.

 Continuing education credits are managed and applied for by each individual Host.
 Please check with the Conference Host to see if they offer the credits or documentation for applying for continuing education credits with the individual associations.
+If you are a US based ASHA or AOTA member looking for continuing education while attending an SOS Conference outside of the USA, we do not provide ASHA or AOTA continuing education credits for conferences outside of the USA.

 Please contact the Host of the conference you attended for information on how to receive your continuing education credits.
 If you are unable to reach the Host or need their contact information, please send your request using the Contact Us form.